 João placed the sack on the icebox lid, pulled out the sealed bag of cookies and tore it open.
 Grabbing a handful, he sat on the hatch cover to begin his breakfast.
 Mamede was standing at the helm, Ze beside me at the rail.
 Both men were eager to get some grub, but being gentlemen, they waited for me to go first.

 I needed no prompting this time.
-Reaching into the sack, I pulled out a large cracker and two of the cookies.
+Reaching into the sack I pulled out a large cracker and two of the cookies.
 I was already familiar with the cracker: called a bolacha by the jangadeiros — sailors know it as hardtack.
 Bland and chewy when fresh, hard as a hockey puck when not, the biscuit’s sole purpose is to fill your stomach with bleached flour (wheat flour, not farinha).
 The cookies didn’t look any better — small and round with an off-yellow color.
 João was happily munching them down on the hatch cover.

 When I finished the cracker I badly needed a drink of water.
 Kneeling by the barril I could see João watching me.
 Ever since my little choking incident the day before, he made it a point to watch whenever I took a drink from the cask, hoping, no doubt, for a repeat performance.
 This time he was out of luck.

 To say I was pleasantly surprised when the cookie hit my tongue would be the grossest understatement.
-It was light and buttery and dissolved in my mouth like angle cake, leaving behind a delicate taste of toasted almond.
+It was light and buttery and dissolved in my mouth like angel cake, leaving behind a delicate taste of toasted almond.
 This was the best Magdalena cookie I had ever eaten!

 “Oh. . .”
 I moaned aloud.
 (If this had been a movie I would have lit a cigarette right then.)
 This can’t be true. . .
 So I popped the second one in to see.
 Oh, yes, yes, yes! — just as good as the first.
-(And now the camera pulls back, revealing a pair of nylons bunched on the floor, a slinky bra dangling from a chair, a single sexy pump kicked off to the corner.)
+(And now the camera pulls back, revealing a pair of nylons bunched on the floor, a silky bra dangling from a chair, a single sexy pump kicked off to the corner.)

 Already I was peering at the bag to see how many cookies were left.
 No matter, I could have easily eaten them all, then wrestled João for the few he still had in his palm (though after raising the anchor, I knew it wouldn’t be easy).
 It’s amazing how quickly we regress to our baser selves in times of stress.
 All it takes is a bit of fear or an empty stomach, to actually believe the politicians when they say that the only solution to all the guns in our society is — MORE GUNS!
 (Yes – you can never have too many.)